Tomingley Gold Project (gold)

-Alkane is conducting an extensive exploration program in the Tomingley gold corridor with the objective of defining additional resources that have the potential to be mined and supplied to the processing centre at TGO.
+Alkane is continuing an extensive exploration program in the Tomingley gold corridor.
+Our objective is to define additional resources that have the potential to be mined and supplied to the processing centre at TGO.

-Other key prospects within the Tomingley Gold Project are: Myalls United, Smiths , Black Snake, Trewilga and McGregors.
+Key prospects within the Tomingley Gold Project include El Paso (where resource definition drilling is underway), Glen Isla, Myalls United, Smiths, Black Snake, Trewilga and McGregors.